Rabbi Heidi Hoover

 Rabbi Hoover leads our worship services, our Torah Study sessions, our monthly Adult Shiur and our Parenting Workshops.
 As the supervisor of our Religious School, she works directly with our B'nai Mitzvah candidates and our confirmation students.

 She is a proud alumna of the Academy for Jewish Religion and Gratz College; she received smicha (ordination) and her Master's degree in Jewish Studies in May of 2011.
-Her undergraduate degree is from Carnegie Mellon in Pittsburgh, PA.
+She holds a BA from Carnegie Mellon in Pittsburgh, PA.

-Rabbi Hoover lives in Brooklyn with her husband and two daughters.
+Rabbi Hoover lives in Kensington with her husband and two daughters.

 Cantorial Soloist Nonie Schuster Donato